 Total incontinence is the continuous and total loss of urinary control.

-One cause of total incontinence is neurogenic bladder, a neurological problem that prevents the bladder from emptying properly.
+One cause is neurogenic bladder.
+This is a neurological problem that prevents the bladder from emptying as it should.
 Spinal cord injuries, multiple sclerosis, and other disorders that affect nerve function can also lead to total incontinence.
-Total incontinence in women can also be caused by a vesicovaginal fistula, an abnormal connection between the urinary tract and the vagina.
+In women it can be caused by a vesicovaginal fistula.
+This is an abnormal connection between the urinary tract and the vagina.

-Total incontinence is usually treated by using a thin tube (catheter) to empty the bladder regularly.
+Total incontinence is usually treated by using a thin tube, called a catheter.
+You use it to empty the bladder regularly.
 This is called intermittent self-catheterization.

-Absorbent products such as pads or disposable underwear are usually used when other methods of treating incontinence have failed or cannot be used.
-These methods don't treat the incontinence but may make it possible to manage the problem.
+Absorbent products such as pads or disposable underwear are usually used when other methods of treating incontinence have failed or can't be used.
+These methods don't treat the incontinence.
+But they may make it possible to manage the problem.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine